Resource-Efficient Reference-Free Evaluation of Audio Captions: Experiments

-\textbf{Varying the temperature:} We experiment with scaling the probabilities of generated tokens using temperatures between 0.1 and 2.0, with an increment of 0.1.
-This makes a difference only for the confidence metrics that pool token probabilities.
-We perform this temperature scaling on the token probabilities after the entire text generation while performing softmax, and not during the token-by-token text decoding.
+In this section, we describe the experiments to measure how well the confidence metrics we described in Section \ref{sec: procedure} calibrate with correctness measures, also shown in Figure \ref{fig: framework_fig_b}.

+\textbf{Correctness Measures:} Apart from the traditional correctness measures CIDER and SPICE and the pretrained model-based correctness measure FENSE, all of which were introduced in Subsubsection \ref{subsubsec: presence_of_ref_text}, we use two other correctness measures to judge the correctness of the generated text with respect to a reference text.
+The first new correctness measure is the the $CLAPScore_{tt}$ or CSc$_{tt}$ defined in Equation \ref{eq: clapscore_tt}, which calculates the cosine similarity between the generated text and the reference text in the audio-text multimodal space.
+The second is GPT-4's judgment regarding how well the generated text describes the audio which is described by the reference text.
+To study their relationships of correctness measures with each other, we calculated the Pearson correlations between them.

+\textbf{Model architecture:} Following \cite{xinhao_paper}, our audio captioning model consists of a CNN10 PANN encoder \cite{pann} followed by four layers of a transformer decoder with two heads each, with a hidden size of 256 and a feedforward dimension of 2048.
+It uses text embeddings from the bert-L12-H256 model\cite{bert-l12-h256}.

-\textbf{Other details:} For evaluating the quality of calibration, we used the evaluation splits of the AudioCaps \cite{audiocaps} and Clotho \cite{Clotho} datasets, which have 957 and 1045 samples respectively.
-Each sample consists of one audio clip and five corresponding human-generated reference captions.
+\textbf{Datasets:} We trained this model with our own audio captioning dataset (details in Appendix \ref{appendixA}).
+For evaluation, we used the evaluation splits of the AudioCaps \cite{audiocaps} and Clotho \cite{clotho} datasets, which have 957 and 1045 samples respectively.
 To find the optimum temperature for calibration, we used the validation splits of these datasets, which have 495 and 1045 samples respectively.
-We study the confidence calibration on the output of a model trained with our own audio captioning dataset, which has 80,000 audio clips of length 10 seconds, and three captions corresponding to each clip.
-It uses the $CNN10$ PANN \cite{pann} as the audio encoder and Transformer \cite{transformer} decoder layers as the text decoder.

-\section{RESULTS}
+\textbf{Measuring Calibration:} The ECE and the Brier Score are used to measure the calibration of our confidence metrics with correctness measures.
+For pooling-based metrics, we also test the effectiveness of temperature scaling in improving calibration by selecting from $temp \in {0.1, 0.2, ..., 2.0}$ using the validation split.

+\section{Results}